 0

-This is a special place, associated with the Chełmoński family, where a historic manor house surrounded by beautiful old trees, watercourses and lush vegetation is located on a hill.
-The park is not only an oasis of peace for walkers and cyclists, but also a vibrant cultural center, where artistic events, workshops and family picnics are regularly held.
-Anyone looking for a break from the hustle and bustle of the city or wishing to immerse themselves in the atmosphere of old gentry life will find the perfect place for a one-day trip in Adamowizna Park.
-The history of Adamowizna Park is inextricably linked to the Chełmoński family.
-Around 1899, Adam Chełmoński, an outstanding doctor specializing in pulmonary diseases, at the urging of his brother Józef - a famous painter - purchased an old steward's house located in Kuklówka.
-The building was moved and placed on brick foundations in the settlement of Młyniska na Stare, which later took the name Adamowizna - after the name of the owner.
-Adam Chełmoński chose an incredibly picturesque place for his residence.
-The manor house was situated on a hill, surrounded by the Mrowna River, which flows around the estate on almost every side, in the vicinity of a pond and forest.
-The Chełmoński family life took place in this charming place, and Józef Chełmoński himself was a frequent guest, who loved the surrounding landscapes and nature.
-The manor house even appears in his painting "Winter.
-Manor House at Dusk", which is currently located in the Silesian Museum in Katowice.
-In 2006, the Grodzisk Mazowiecki commune purchased the property from the Chełmoński family and began efforts to restore the building and the surrounding park.
-After years of renovation work, in November 2020, the building was officially opened to residents and tourists as a branch of the Grodzisk Mazowiecki Cultural Center.
+This is a special place, associated with the family Chełmoński, where on an elevation stands a historic manor house surrounded by beautiful old trees, watercourses, and lush vegetation.
+The park is not only an oasis of peace for walkers and cyclists, but also a vibrant cultural center, where artistic events, workshops, and family picnics are regularly held.
+Anyone looking for a respite from the urban hustle and bustle or wishing to immerse themselves in the atmosphere of former gentry life will find Adamowizna Park the ideal place for a day trip.
+The history of Adamowizna Park is inextricably linked with the family Chełmoński.
+Around 1899, Adam Chełmoński, a prominent doctor specializing in lung diseases, at the urging of his brother Józef – a famous painter – purchased an old manor house located in Kuklówka.
+The building was moved and placed on brick foundations in the settlement of Młyniska na Starem, which later took the name Adamowizna – after the owner's name.
+Adam Chełmoński chose an extremely picturesque place for his residence.
+The manor house was situated on a hill, surrounded by the Mrowną river, which flows around the property on almost all sides, near a pond and a forest.
+In this charming place, the family life of the Chełmońskis unfolded, and Józef Chełmoński himself was a frequent guest, who loved the surrounding landscapes and nature.
+The manor house even appears in his painting “Winter.
+Manor House at Dusk”, which is currently housed in the Silesian Museum in Katowice.
+In 2006, the municipality of Grodzisk Mazowiecki purchased the property from the Chełmoński family and began efforts to revalorize the site along with the surrounding park.
+After years of renovation work, in November 2020, the site was officially opened to residents and tourists as a branch of the Grodzisk Mazowiecki Cultural Center.

 0